-The Company has established a revolving credit facility, completed a private placement of the Notes through the Partnership and may issue Preferred Shares to acquire additional funds to continue its lending activities.
+The Company has established a revolving credit facility, completed a private placement of the Notes through the Partnership and may issue Preferred Shares (although the Company has no current plans to do so) to acquire additional funds to continue its lending activities.
 To the extent that the Company utilizes its credit facility, executes notes or issues Preferred Shares, the Company is leveraged.
 Lenders and preferred beneficiaries will have fixed dollar claims on the Company's assets superior to the claims of the holders of Common Shares and may require that the Company agree to covenants that could restrict its flexibility in the future and may limit the Company's ability to pay dividends.
-The Company's net income is materially dependent upon the "spread" between the rate at which it borrows funds (typically either short-term at variable rates or long-term at fixed rates) and the rate at which it loans these funds (typically long-term at fixed rates).
+The Company's net income is materially dependent upon the 'spread" between the rate at which it borrows funds (typically either short-term at variable rates or long-term at fixed rates) and the rate at which it loans these funds (typically long-term at fixed rates).
 If the returns on loans originated by the Company with funds obtained from borrowings or the issuance of Preferred Shares fail to cover the cost of such funds, the Company's cash flow will be reduced and could be negative.
 Additionally, any increase in the interest rate earned by the Company on investments in excess of the interest rate or dividend rate incurred on the funds obtained from either borrowings or the issuance of Preferred Shares would cause its net income to increase more than it would without the leverage.
 Conversely, any decrease in the interest rate earned by the Company on investments would cause net income to decline by a greater amount than it would if the funds had not been obtained from either borrowings or the issuance of Preferred Shares and invested.
 Leverage is thus generally considered a speculative investment technique.
 In order for the Company to repay indebtedness or meet its obligations in respect of any outstanding Preferred Shares on a timely basis, the Company may be required to dispose of assets at a time at which it would not otherwise do so and at prices which may be below the net book value of the loan.
-Dispositions of assets may adversely impact the Company's results of operations and the Company's ability to maintain its qualification as a REIT for Federal tax purposes.
-See "Business--Investment Policies" and "Federal Income Tax Considerations."
+Dispositions of assets may adversely affect the Company's business, financial condition and results of operations and the Company's ability to maintain its qualification as a REIT for Federal tax purposes.
+See "Business -- Policies with Respect to Certain Activities" and "Federal Income Tax Considerations."